 Electric vs diesel vans: which would be better for you?

-The greatest benefit is the potential cost saving.
-Electric vans are far cheaper to run than their diesel counterparts – often half as much or better on a pence-per-mile basis.
+The biggest benefit is the potential cost savings.
+Electric vans work out much cheaper to run than their diesel counterparts – often half as much or better on a pence-per-mile basis.

-It’s worth thinking about where you will charge your electric van.
-It will be important to be able to charge it overnight – either at home or at a depot.
+It’s worth thinking about where you'll charge your electric van.
+It's important to be able to charge it overnight – either at home or at a depot.
 Installing a dedicated charging point will help ensure the van has a full charge every morning.

-Diesel vans also generally come with a higher payload than their electric counterparts.
-This is because the lithium-ion batteries on board electric vehicles weight more.
-The Renault Master Z.E, for example, comes with a payload of 1,100kg, but its diesel counterpart can carry over 1,500kg of equipment.
+Diesel vans also generally have a slightly higher maximum payload than their electric counterparts.
+This is because the lithium-ion batteries in electric vehicles weigh more than a conventional engine and fuel tank.